 Miss Ruby Starr and her Grey Ghost band have signed 6 long-term recording contracts with Capitol Records, with a debut album scheduled for mid-July release.
-Pictured above, from left, are: (bottom row) Capitol senior vice president of a&r Al Coury, Miss Ruby, group manager Butch Stone and Grey Ghoster David Mayo; (top row) Grey Ghosters Gary Levin, Matius Penczner and Joey Williams, and album producer with Stone for Sweet Tater Enterprises Ron Capone.
+Pictured above, from left, are: (bottom row) Capitol senior vice president of a&r Al Coury, Miss Ruby, group manager Butch Stone and Grey Ghoster David Mayo; (top row) Grey Ghosters Gary Levin, Marius Penczner and Joey Williams, and album producer with Stone for Sweet Tater Enterprises Ron Capone.

-CONCERT REVIEW Clapton: A Show with No Weaknesses triumph for Clapton and his band
+Clapton: A Show with No Weaknesses

-UNIONDALE, L.I.-One of the thrills of going to an Eric Clapton from start to finsh.
-(RSO) concert lies in the frightful anticipation preceding the first first number, that most perfect song: Is he going to be good or is he going to be lousy?
-The of riffs calling itself "Layla."
-It was positively Homeric; the auold boy rarely occupies the mid-dle ground.
-Clapton's appeardacity of Clapton to start off the ance at Madison Square Garden show, to begin, with what is last year was a splendid one but arguably the fans' favorite song among all of his great ones.
-'Twas a subsequent appearance at Nassau Coliseum is best described but an adviso that Clapton had as being plagued by Murphy's something incredible up his Law: If something can go wrong, sleeve. it will.
+■ UNIONDALE, L.I.-One of the thrills of going to an Eric Clapton (RSO) concert lies in the frightful anticipation preceding the first song: Is he going to be good or is he going to be lousy?
+The old boy rarely occupies the middle ground.
+Clapton's appearance at Madison Square Garden last year was a splendid one but a subsequent appearance at Nassau Coliseum is best described as being plagued by Murphy's Law: If something can go wrong, it will.